bitnami/readme-generator-for-helm/README.md

 - `[array]` Indicates that the value of the parameter must be set to `[]`.
 - `[object]` Indicates that the value of the parameter must be set to `{}`.
 - `[string]` Indicates that the value of the parameter must be set to `""`.
+- `[check]` Indicates that the value of the parameter can be obtained in the chart's `values.yaml` file, useful for long strings or arrays.

 The modifiers are also customizable via the [configuration file](#configuration-file).